Skip to content

 Cleaner Water For Protected Species

 Another First for Aquip and a BIG WIN for the Environment!
-Recently a company in Kentucky, which manufactures top-end custom chrome-plated wheels for 18 wheelers, required two (2) Aquip 10PBE treatment systems in parallel to treat for copper and zinc in their stormwater.
-The plating process involves several steps but most importantly, copper coating the steel wheel in preparation for a hot-dipped thin layer of chrome that is applied.
+Recently, a company in Kentucky, which manufactures top-end custom chrome-plated wheels for 18-wheelers, required two (2) Aquip 10PBE treatment systems in parallel to treat for copper and zinc in their stormwater.
+The plating process involves several steps, but most importantly, copper coating the steel wheel is used in preparation for a thin, hot-dipped layer of chrome that is applied.
 To put it in context, the chrome plating process is just millimeters in thickness – similar to the thickness of a human hair but incredibly hard and durable.

 Kentucky is on a fast track to improve water quality across the state, so forward-thinking companies are looking to solutions-based partners like StormwateRx to solve their sensitive discharge challenges.
 Likewise, Newterra is committed to treating and restoring water and wastewater for both industry and municipalities, focusing on protecting the environment and these critical sensitive ecosystems and a legacy we are all proud to embrace.